 One of the main reasons you walk out glowing from a facial is because estheticians will use techniques like massages or steam or pressurized oxygen to help deliver serums—largely to help skin “drink” and absorb the hydrating and nourishing formulas.
-And in facials, your skin is getting more than its normal daily regimen dosage of thirst-quenching ingredients.
+And in facials, your skin is getting more than its standard daily regimented dosage of thirst-quenching ingredients.

-This seven-skin method cleverly allows your skin to drink up the toner/essence/”skin” much more than it normally would by letting the skin soak up one thin layer at a time.
-And by doing this seven times, the skin is getting a healthy amount of hydrating ingredients, which end up giving your skin that just-got-a-facial glow.
+This seven-skin method cleverly allows your skin to drink up the toner/essence/”skin” much more than it normally would, by letting the skin soak up one thin layer at a time.
+And by doing this seven times, the skin is getting an increased and healthy amount of hydrating ingredients, which end up giving your skin that just-got-a-facial glow.

-What’s great is that unlike a facial that you might get once in a while, if you do this seven-skin method consistently, your skin ends up looking better and better because the ample hydration levels actually help create a healthier skin environment in which skin cells function better.
+What’s great is that unlike a facial that you might get once in a while, if you do this seven-skin method consistently, your skin ends up looking better and better.
+The ample hydration levels actually help create a healthier skin environment in which skin cells function better.

 How do I do the seven-skin method?

 I know—seven layers.
 It sounds like a lot of time and product.
-And it is, but only if you compare it to your normal skincare routine.
-However, if you compare this to a facial, it takes far less time and money… And after having tried this method for several months now, my normally dry skin has looked beyond radiant and has been totally plumped up.
+And it is, but only really in comparison to your normal skincare routine.
+But if you compare this to a facial, it takes far less time and money… And after having tried this method for several months now, my normally dry skin has looked beyond radiant and has been totally plumped up.
 It really works, which makes it worth it.
 (For the record, it's not exactly seven times more product—it's more like three to four times more product.
 So, yes, you are definitely using up more product, but each application is a bit less than what you might use if you're doing one layer of toner.)

 Here's how to do it: